BlackIron Financial

 What It Is

-AHPs allow small businesses in the same trade or industry to band together for group-rate coverage.
+AHPs allow small businesses in the same trade or industry to band together for group-rate coverage, subject to eligibility, association rules, and plan availability.

 Pros